CanDIG/rems-demo/README.md

     - `Test Results` shows a `passed tests` counter.
 If it's green, all tests passed.
 If it's red, something's broken.
     - Notice that `Headers` is empty (or rather has nothing special in it).
 That is because Katsu doesn't care about authentication in this demo.
 But REMS will.
 So requests that we send to `rems` later will have authentication-related information in their `Headers`.
 7. Run the request in `Create users in REMS`, in order, from top to bottom.
-    - `"userid": {{rems-applicant-user-id}}` is calling a variable from the environment.
+    - `"userid": {{rems_applicant_user_id}}` is calling a variable from the environment.
 This demo also uses lots of local collection-level variables, which allow `tests` to pass information to subsequent `requests`.
+    - The `Authorization` tab is used for storing the REMS API key.
+Many requests in this collection inherit authorization from their parent folder.
 8. Expand the remaining folders and read the titles of the requests to skim the story of the demo.

 ## Running the demo